KareimGazer/Blockchain-Sim/README.md

 a simulation of a bitcoin attack

 ## Abstract
-Information security has become ubiquitous in this era. in this project we try to demonstrate a simple example of detection of malware based on its observed behaviour in the memory. crypto currency is of vital importance these days.
+crypto currency is of vital importance these days.
 It provides privacy, security, confidentiality, and decentralized transactions.
 In this project we demonstrate a basic example of the bit coin using the python programming language with the simulation of an attacker trying to forge the transcation history.

 ## Keeping track of branches